losizm/scamper/README.md

 # Scamper
-**Scamper** is an HTTP library for Scala.
+**Scamper** is the HTTP library for Scala.
 It defines an API for reading and writing HTTP messages, and it includes HTTP [client](#HTTP-Client) and [server](#HTTP-Server) implementations.